boustrophedon/taskerizer/notes.md

 testing that the output is correct.
 But we don't really want to test "the output is correct", we want to test "the database has the correct current task".
 Actually, the "execute Add and then Current commands" tests will be precisely the tests inside tests/current.rs.

+---

+fuzz the commands (not command line input, the stuff in commands/) to make sure operations maintain invariants? might be easier to fuzz/proptest db operations

+probably should just proptest db operations more thoroughly

+- list never changes the database
+- adding tasks never changes current task
+- completing a task only removes one task
+- changing break probability... only changes the break probability

+these are mostly "operation X is isolated from tables A, B, C" etc
+	- it would be cool to encode that in the type system but at that point you're basically making an ORM
+		- eg you would first get a "&mut Tasks" which represents the tasks table, so that you can't mutate the current table
+		- or you would get a "&Current"
+		- then you would perform the operations (like get_all_tasks or get_current_tasks) on those objects instead of the database in general
+		- they would still probably need to be tested the same way (i.e. when you have a &Table and a &Table2 you can't change the values in &Table2 with the &Table) so i'm not sure you would gain anything
+		- if you added this feature to an orm maybe you wouldn't have to write *as many* tests - you'd only have to write them once for the orm and then the type system could guarantee it the rest of the time